Main content start

 Stanford School of Humanities and Science

-James Ferguson is the Susan S. and William H. Hindle Professor in the School of Humanities and Sciences, and a professor in the department of anthropology.
+James Ferguson was the Susan S. and William H. Hindle Professor in the School of Humanities and Sciences.
 He previously taught for many years at the University of California, Irvine.